goldin2008/Note/interview_mlops.md

 ## MLOps interview prep
 ### Model Deployment
+Serving machine learning models as an API is a common approach for integrating ML capabilities into modern software applications.
+This process helps to simplify the development of applications and has multiple benefits, such as scalability, efficiency, flexibility, and accessibility.
+Basically, the aim of such an API is to integrate machine learning models into other components of the application, which enables using the predictive power of machine learning in real-time.
+So, this process allows systems to use the model’s predictions and insights without having to replicate the entire architecture and infrastructure of the model.

 FASTAPI

 FastAPI is a modern, fast, and high-performance web framework for building APIs with Python 3.7+ based on standard Python-type hints.
 It is designed to be easy to use, high-performance, and provide automatic documentation.